 1. Engage in extra slow foreplay

-Foreplay can be even hotter during this time of month.
-When you have your period your hormones are in overdrive, which means you might find it even easier to orgasm from touch or penetration.
+Foreplay can be even hotter during this time of the month.
+When you have your period, your hormones are in overdrive, which means you might find it even easier to orgasm from touch or penetration.
 Try giving each other an erotic massage to slow things down and build tension before intercourse.
 A vibrator can provide extra clitoral stimulation.
-Did we mention orgasms emit biochemicals that can help ease cramps?
+Did we mention that orgasms emit biochemicals that can help ease cramps?

 2. Keep some towels handy

 You don't want your menstrual fluid to soak into your sheets and mattress, so while you're having sex, place some towels beneath you and keep some tissues by your side.

 Lie on your back to lessen the blood flow while having intercourse.
 Or don't.
 The whole point is that period sex is not that big a deal.
 It's just juicy, that's all.
 Also, be careful about deep penetration because your cervix may be lower and more sensitive during your period.
 If anything starts to hurt, tell your partner and proceed with care.

 Not only is this less messy, it's a change of pace, too.
 When you're under the flow of the water, that other flow becomes a lot less of an issue.
 Use a silicone lube for extra lubrication.

 5. Use contraception

 When you're on your period, you're at higher risk for STDs and pelvic infections.
 What's more, you still can get pregnant.
 So if you thought this was your ticket to ride, sorry - you still have to stay safe.
 We recommend using condoms, as they protect you from both unwanted pregnancy and most STDs.

 6. Talk it over beforehand

 Even though it is perfectly hygienic and safe, not everybody feels confident about period sex.
 So it might be best not to surprise your partner with period sex in order to avoid a potentially frustrating response.
 Talk it over and find out what your partner thinks about it before you get started.
 He or she probably has an opinion!